CNC Rapid Prototyping & NPI First Articles in Tijuana — Baja Supplies

 Signed statement that the part was manufactured per the approved drawing and all specifications are met.
 Includes revision level, quantity, and date.

-For aerospace programs requiring AS9100 Rev. D documentation.
+Complete First Article Inspection Report per AS9102 standard for aerospace programs.
 Available through select suppliers in the Mexicali network.

 ⚠️